-NEW AIRPORT TERMINAL ALONGSIDE HS2 STATION
+NEW COMBINED AIRPORT TERMINAL/HS2 STATION

-Option 2 describes the potential scenario of a new Airport Terminal being built during this phase.
+Option 2 describes the potential scenario of a combined HS2 Station/Airport Terminal being built during this phase.
 The infrastructure upgrades west of the M42 are likely to be identical to those described in option 1.
-It is recognised however that the supporting infrastructure (roads and utilities) for a new Aiport Terminal may require could be significant.
+It is recognised however that the supporting infrastructure (roads and utilities) this option may require could be significant.
 A further study and working in partnership with the key stakeholders is needed to determine requirements and implementation strategy which will depend on the Airport's development scenario.